 When you have collected keywords from Organic Research, use the export button to export keywords into a .csv file, and then add them to the On Page SEO Checker tool using the add .csv option (you will need to add landing pages into the file), or manually.

 You can also add additional keywords to landing pages that are already in the tool.
 It’s better not to add too many keywords to one landing page in order to better optimize one page for fewer keywords.

 With the help of Keyword Gap you can find keyword opportunities, that is, those keywords by which your main competitors are ranked, and you are not.
 So, here are a few ways to use this tool wisely:

-- Add your domain and up to 4 of your competitors into the tool, choose to display Organic Keywords and “All keywords” as intersection type.
-After the results appear, use the filters as shown below to find those keywords for which your domain is not ranking in the top 100 Google results, and your competitors are.
+- Add your domain and up to 4 of your competitors into the tool, choose to display Organic Keywords.
+After the results appear, use the Weak and Missing filters as shown below to find those keywords for which your domain is not ranking well (or at all) in the top 100 Google results, and your competitors are.
 Choose the high-volume relevant keywords with low Keyword Difficulty and export them.

 - You can also see the “Paid keywords” of competitors that they found valuable enough to run ads on them.
 Since we are talking about SEO, we suggest taking a look at these keywords also in terms of adding them to the On Page SEO Checker tool.
 Don’t forget that you can do various things using filters, for example exclude your competitors’ brand names.